 3 - Rely on the Content and Sharing of Experts

-This article is a perfect example of my third recommendation for seeing SEO results in 2017... which is to start creating expert roundups of your own.
+This article is a perfect example of my third recommendation for seeing SEO results... which is to start creating expert roundups of your own.

 The reason why these are great for SEO, social shares, and traffic, is that you are reaching out to a bunch of industry experts who already have a following and brand in place.
 It also makes for an easy way to create a 10,000+ word article simply by using the feedback from others you've interviewed.